 - NAS backup

 - Manage backup remotely

-- Courier backup/recovery
+- Courier backup and recovery

 - Archives deleted files

-- Doesn’t backup by file type
+- Can’t backup by file type

 - Windows Server